Wake-up-Freeman/OLD-ODISEO/docs/develop/dapp/quick-start/contract-migration.md

 ## 3. Call migrate

-In previous [Daodiseoin tutorials](README.md), you learned how to deploy the contract.
+In previous [ODISEOin tutorials](README.md), you learned how to deploy the contract.
 Now you will be able to initialize it as migratable.

 After adding MigrateMsg to the smart contract, redeploy and add the `--set-signer-as-admin` flag.
-This flag tells Daodiseo that the transaction signer is allowed to migrate the contract in the future:
+This flag tells ODISEO that the transaction signer is allowed to migrate the contract in the future:

    ```
-   daodiseoin deploy counter --signer validator --set-signer-as-admin
+   ODISEOin deploy counter --signer validator --set-signer-as-admin
    ```

 With the new contract deployed you can make some changes then migrate to the new code with the following command:

    ```
-   daodiseoin contract:migrate counter --signer validator
+   ODISEOin contract:migrate counter --signer validator
    ```